MackRoe/Learn2Witch_API/docs/README.md

 ## Get a specific lesson by id

+Before you will be able to view a specific lesson, you will need to log in.
+Please see the instructions in the Logging In section.

 If you find a specific lesson you'd like to view or display on your own site via this API, make note of the sequence of numbers following *_id:*.
 Use that sequence of letters and numbers to replace the part of the URL that says *ID_HERE* in order to access the referenced lesson.

 Send a GET request to URL `localhost:4040/ID_HERE`